-The risk register provides an easily consumed summary for understanding the risk landscape, but effective risk communication requires many additional details that would not fit into this compact table.
-The additional information should be recorded in a Risk Detail Record (RDR) and be readily available should the additional detail be required about a risk register entry.
-The RDR provides an opportunity to record historical risk-related information, detailed risk analysis data, and information about individual and organizational accountability.
-Appendix B of this document provides a notional example of such a record.
+- 372 The risk register provides an easily consumed summary for understanding the risk landscape, - but effective risk communication requires many additional details that would not fit into this - 374 compact table.
+The additional information should be recorded in a Risk Detail Record (RDR) and - 375 be readily available should the additional detail be required about a risk register entry.
+The RDR - 376 provides an opportunity to record historical risk-related information, detailed risk analysis data, - and information about individual and organizational accountability.
+Appendix B of this - 378 document provides a notional example of such a record.

-2.1 Risk Scope, Context, and Criteria
+2.1.
+Risk Scope, Context, and Criteria

-Effective management of risk throughout the enterprise depends upon collaboration and cooperation at each level.
-After senior leaders provide direction regarding how to manage risks (including cybersecurity risks), personnel at other levels use that direction to achieve, report, and monitor outcomes.
-This top-down, collaborative management approach helps ensure that CSRM strategy is formulated as a part of (and flows from) ERM strategy.

-ISO 31000:2018 points out that there are three prerequisites for supporting a CSRM program as an input to ERM [4]:
+- 380 Effective management of risk throughout the enterprise depends upon collaboration and - 381 cooperation at each level.
+After senior leaders provide direction regarding how to manage risks - 382 (including cybersecurity risks), personnel at other levels use that direction to achieve, report, - and monitor outcomes.
+This top-down, collaborative management approach helps ensure that - 384 CSRM strategy is formulated as a part of (and flows from) ERM strategy. - 385 ISO 31000:2018 points out that there are three prerequisites for supporting a CSRM program as - 386 an input to ERM [8]:

-- The scope of the CSRM activities should be defined; - The internal and external context of the CSRM activities should be determined; and - The criteria from enterprise stakeholders should be declared and documented through a comprehensive CSRM strategy.

-The guidance in the NISTIR 8286 series relies upon these elements (scope, context, and strategy) being established.
-Senior leaders define the ERM scope, context, and strategy, which inform enterprise priorities, resource utilization criteria, and responsibilities for various enterprise roles.
-The ERM strategy helps define how various organizational systems, processes, and activities cooperate to achieve risk management goals, including those for CSRM, in alignment with mission objectives.
+- The scope of the CSRM activities should be defined; - The internal and external context of the CSRM activities should be determined; and - The criteria from enterprise stakeholders should be declared and documented through a comprehensive CSRM strategy. - 391 The guidance in the IR 8286 series relies upon these elements (scope, context, and strategy) - being established.
+Senior leaders define the ERM scope, context, and strategy, which inform - 393 enterprise priorities, resource utilization criteria, and responsibilities for various enterprise - roles.
+The ERM strategy helps define how various organizational systems, processes, and - activities cooperate to achieve risk management goals, including those for CSRM, in alignment - 396 with mission objectives.

-2.1.1 Risk Appetite and Risk Tolerance
+2.1.1.
+Risk Appetite and Risk Tolerance

-CSRM, as an important component of ERM, helps assure that cybersecurity risks do not hinder established enterprise mission objectives.
-CSRM also helps ensure that exposure from cybersecurity risk remains within the limits assigned by enterprise leadership.
-Figure 5 illustrates the ongoing communications among ERM and CSRM stakeholders to set, achieve, and report on risk expectations throughout the enterprise.
-The diagram extends the Notional Information and Decision Flows figure from the NIST Framework for Improving Critical Infrastructure Cybersecurity (Cybersecurity Framework) by indicating risk appetite and risk tolerance definition, interpretation, and achievement [5].

-The process described in Figure 5 illustrates that risk appetite regarding cybersecurity risks is declared at the Enterprise Level.
-Risk appetite provides a guidepost to the types and amount of risk, on a broad level, that senior leaders are willing to accept in pursuit of mission objectives and enterprise value.7 Risk appetite may be qualitative or quantitative.
-As leaders establish an organizational structure, business processes, and systems to accomplish enterprise mission objectives, the results define the structure and expectations for CSRM at all levels.8 Based on these expectations, cybersecurity risks are identified, managed, and reported through risk registers and relevant metrics.
+- 398 CSRM, as an important component of ERM, helps assure that cybersecurity risks do not hinder - 399 established enterprise mission objectives.
+CSRM also helps ensure that exposure from - 400 cybersecurity risk remains within the limits assigned by enterprise leadership.
+Fig. 5 illustrates - 401 the ongoing communications among ERM and CSRM stakeholders to set, achieve, and report on - 402 risk expectations throughout the enterprise.
+The diagram extends the figure on improving risk - 403 management communication from the Cybersecurity Framework by indicating risk appetite and - 404 risk tolerance definition, interpretation, and achievement [9]. - 405 The process described in Fig. 5 illustrates that risk appetite regarding cybersecurity risks is - declared at the Enterprise Level.
+Risk appetite provides a guidepost to the types and amount of - 407 risk, on a broad level, that senior leaders are willing to accept in pursuit of mission objectives and enterprise value.
+Risk appetite may be qualitative or quantitative.
+As leaders establish an organizational structure, business processes, and systems to accomplish enterprise mission objectives, the results define the structure and expectations for CSRM at all levels.
+Based on these expectations, cybersecurity risks are identified, managed, and reported through risk registers and relevant metrics.
 The register then directly supports the refinement of risk strategy considering mission objectives.